L-Jirayu/minifeed-back/README.md

-# Authentication Backend
+# Minifeed Backend
 ## Concept

-For study about Backend Development (Authentication Concept), use API for connect to Frontend and save data in Database
+For study about Backend Development (Combine with authentication, CRUD and Upload file Concept), use API for connect to Frontend and save data in Database

 ------------------------------------------------------------------------------------------